 |November 3, 2014||Deadline for submitting all applications and reference letters.

 Late applications will not be considered.

-The The Scientific Advisory Committee emphasizes the following criteria in selecting candidates to interview:
+Members of the Scientific Advisory Committee emphasize the following criteria in selecting 18-22 candidates to interview each year:

 - The originality, scientific and medical importance of the proposed research and direct relevance of the research into treatments, preventions and cures for human diseases.